sanzidaanee/Hackbio-cancer-internship/Stage 3/Report/Report.md

 ## Machine Learning Models

 Machine learning can be used in cancer research to distinguish between tumor and solid normal tissue.
 ML models can help in early detection of cancer by comparing tumor and normal tissues, and identify novel biomarkers for cancer diagnosis.
-Supervised learning algorithms like random forest can be trained on gene expression data to classify samples as either tumor or normal tissue that provide further information on dysregulation in cancer cells.

 The Random Forest model is a widely used machine learning algorithm for classification of gene expression data.
 This method constructs multiple decision trees during training and outputs the mode of the classes (classification) or mean prediction (regression) that improve accuracy.
 Random feature selection is considered for splitting the dataset.